Stoef0808/F1/README.md

 Before you start recording the data, your F1 game needs to be on the following settings.
 - Grand prix
 - 5 laps (short)
+- Weather needs to be the same for both of the players so the data will be collected on even playing field.
 - Cars need to be on equal performance
 - Currently we only have the corners mapped out for spain but it will be a feature that can be added in the future.
 But other circuits can also be raced at but corners won't be mapped out in the telemetry.
 - Currently you need to upload 2 player files, if you upload one file it will show errors.